“Let us never negotiate out of fear. But let us never fear to negotiate.” John. F. Kennedy.

 You will be talking to a real expert, local to you.
 You will not be treated like a number, but as a real person, and a person who may be going through a difficult and stressful experience.
 Get expert advice, not just what you want to hear, in a language you can understand, not legal jargon.

-Q&S’s expert will lawyers are available at any of Q&S’s seven office locations.
+Q&S’s expert litigation lawyers are available at any of Q&S’s seven office locations.

 Get in touch